-In the subirrigation mode, the water level in the outlet riser pipe is maintained between predetermined deep and shallow levels.
+In the subirrigation mode, the water level in the outlet riser pipe is also maintained between two predetermined water levels about 0.15 m apart.
 In many soils, to maintain a relatively shallow water table depth by subirrigation, the average depth of the controlled outlet water level must be shallower than the desired field water table depth.
-For example, at the field site the average outlet water level had to be set at about a 0.35 m depth to maintain a desired water table depth of 0.45 m [Method 3].
-For the Shallow Controlled Water Table method (0.45 m), the range of outlet water level control was 0.275 to 0.425 m depth, and for the Medium Controlled Water Table method (0.75 m) the outlet control range was the same as for the controlled-drainage mode, or 0.675 to 0.825 m depth.
+For example, at the field site the outlet water level had to be set at an average 0.35 m depth (0.275 to 0.425 m range) to maintain a desired average water table depth of 0.45 m [Method 3].
+For the Medium Controlled Water Table (0.75 m) [Method 4] the outlet control range was the same as for the controlled-drainage mode, or 0.675 to 0.825 m depth.
 If the feedback control option is not activated for subirrigation, the outlet water levels are maintained in these predetermined ranges without adjustment.
-With the feedback option activated for subirrigation, the deep and shallow outlet water levels at which the irrigation water supply valve is opened or closed are automatically adjusted upward if the monitored field water table depth is greater than the desired range.
-If the monitored water table depth is shallower than the desired range, downward adjustments of the outlet water levels are not made; instead, additional irrigation water is not supplied into the riser pipe until the field water table depth increases into the desired range.
-Adjustments of the deep and shallow outlet water level depths are made only at 1200 or 2400 h.
+With the feedback option activated for subirrigation, the two outlet water levels at which the irrigation water supply valve is either opened or closed are automatically adjusted upward if the monitored field water table depth is greater than the desired range.
+If the monitored water table depth is shallower than the desired range, downward adjustments of the outlet water levels are not made; instead, additional irrigation water is not supplied into the riser pipe until the field water table depth increases (recedes) into the desired range.
+Adjustments of the two outlet water level depths are made only at 1200 or 2400 h.
 Upward adjustments of the outlet water levels are made in 0.10 m steps; successive upward adjustments are made at the 1200 or 2400 h times, as needed.
 If upward adjustments of the outlet water level have been made, then the outlet control levels are returned to the original predetermined levels in a single downward step after the field water table depth returns to within the desired range.
-The system operation is automatically switched from subirrigation to the controlled-drainage mode whenever the amount of rainfall (monitored with a tipping-bucket type raingage) exceeds some specified amount in a given period of time (e.g., more than 25 mm in 2 h).
+The system operation is automatically switched from subirrigation to the controlled-drainage mode whenever the amount of rainfall (monitored with a tippingbucket type raingage) exceeds some specified amount in a given period of time (e.g., more than 25 mm in 2 h).